 Reason #5: Law and legal reasons

-- Owing child support
+- You owe child support

-- Failing to pay taxes or debts
+- You failed to pay taxes or debts

 As we have revised most of the possible reasons why your passport application may get rejected, now the question is: what next?